 By practicing good oral hygiene habits and keeping your regularly scheduled dental checkups, you can lower your odds of getting tooth decay.
 But if you ever have troubling symptoms, the sooner you seek care, the better your chances of reversing the earliest stages of tooth decay and preventing its progression.

 Do you have any questions for dentist Dr. Ella Dekhtyar about tooth decay treatment?
-Would you like to schedule an appointment with the best dentist in Brooklyn Dr. Dekhtyar of Broadway Family Dentistry, please contact our office for consultation.
+Would you like to schedule an appointment with the best dentist in Brooklyn, Dr. Dekhtyar of Broadway Family Dentistry?
+Please contact our office for a consultation.

 Brooklyn, NY 11221

 ☎ (718) 455-4400